> BLACKENING BRASS> MAKING SHACKLES > STROPPING BLOCKS > MAKING HOOKS > MAKING A LADDER MUSEUMS LINKS ABOUT ME

 One of the advantages of Jax is that it's almost clear whereas Casey's is blue.
 If you need to blacken something that is adjacent to wood or a painted surface, Casey's can stain.
 Jax seems not to cause any discoloration but it's worth testing first.
 Jax will also blacken pot metal (cast metal parts that are common in many kits).
 Casey's will not.

 In these two images, you can see the brass parts before and after blackening.
 Note that I soldered the ring closed using lead-free silver solder (Stay Brite from Micro Mark).
 I deliberately didn't do a great job of soldering.
 I wanted to see if the solder would blacken so I left a lot of excess solder on the part.
 (The solder was much brighter than it appears in the photo.)
 As shown in the photo below, this small bit of solder blackened just fine and I used Casey's for this test.
 I have had some problems blackening solder with Casey's in the past so your mileage may vary.
-Jax is probably better for solder but I don't have enough experience with it yet to say for sure.
-I do know that Jax will turn clean solder black as night so I expect this is what I will use in the future.
+Jax is definitely better for solder.

 The bright highlights on the blackened parts in this photo are not indicative of incomplete blackening but simply highlights from the lamp used to light the part for photographing it.
 Although it's hard to tell here, the parts have a slight sheen to them.
 If you don't like the sheen, spray them with a clear acrylic matte coating.